What are the strengths and advantages of the M.A. TESOL program at SF State in comparison to similar programs elsewhere?

 May I take courses for the M.A.
 TESOL degree before I am admitted to the program?

-You may take prerequisite courses (ENG 421 Structure of English, ENG 424 Phonology and Morphology, ENG 425 Language in Context, and ENG 426 Second Language Acquisition) and the foreign language course to be taken with English 426, before formal admission to the M.A. program, through the College of Extended Learning, only if there is space after matriculated students have registered and if the instructor permits you to add the course.
+You may take upper division courses (ENG 421 Structure of English, ENG 423 Language Analysis, ENG 424 Phonology and Morphology, ENG 425 Language in Context, and ENG 426 Second Language Acquisition) before formal admission to the M.A. program, through the College of Extended Learning, only if there is space after matriculated students have registered and if the instructor permits you to add the course.

 None of the 30 units of core graduate courses which count towards the M.A. may be taken BEFORE admission to the M.A. program